-In this research, we choose to build our CNs based on the Vector CN since there are few implementations in literature for Matrix CN and our preliminary results show that the latter takes longer convergence time in the ASL alphabet dataset.
+In this research, we choose to build our CNs based on the Vector CN architecture since there are few implementations in literature for Matrix CNs and our preliminary results show that the latter takes longer convergence time in the ASL alphabet dataset.

 For DL architecture, we choose several prestige Transfer Learning (TL) models including Inception V3 \cite{szegedy2016rethinking}, DenseNet V201 \cite{huang2017densely}, NASNet \cite{zoph2018learning}, MobileNet V1 \cite{howard2017mobilenets} and MobileNet V2 \cite{sandler2018mobilenetv2} to generate feature maps and compare these models to explore which model is the best in our setting.
 As TL is a very fast growing field, the models are trained on a wide variety of platforms such as Tensorflow, Caffe, Torch and Theano.
 In addition, just a year ago, Keras which was one of the biggest independent platforms had been integrated into Tensorflow.
 As Keras includes pre-trained models for most of leading TLs, we prefer to use this platform to set a unified environment for comparison of all TL models.
 We also classify models in two groups one that is mainly used for demanding computers (Inception V3, DenseNet V201) and the other for smaller devices (NASNet, MobileNet V1 and V2) since mobiles have become a crucial tool in our daily life.